illinois-cs241/illinois-cs241.github.io/_docs/know_your_tools.md

 All the assignments in this class will use a similar makefile.

-**Note: This is not a class about makefile programming, you will not need to know the advanced parts of makefiles (pattern matching, expansion phases, etc).
-It is important that you know a little bit about how they work for a future MP.**
+**Note: This is not a class about makefile programming, so you will not need to know the advanced parts of makefiles (pattern matching, expansion phases, etc).
+Still, it is important that you know a little bit about how they work for a future assignment.**

 Here is what a typical makefile will look like: